Governance

 ARTICLE XI - OFFICIAL ANNOUNCEMENTS

-Official announcements shall be made in the News of the American Physical Society (at the discretion of the APS News Editor), on the Division website, and in such other publications as the Executive Committee may direct.
+Official announcements shall be made in the News of the American Physical Society (at the discretion of the APS News Editor), on the Division web site, and in such other publications as the Executive Committee may direct.

 ARTICLE XII - PROCEDURE OF AMENDMENT OF BYLAWS

 Proposal of an amendment to these bylaws may be made by Council, by the Society Governance Committee, by the Executive Committee or by petition to the Chair signed by not fewer than five percent of the members of the Division.
 However an amendment or revision is initiated, it must be reviewed by the Society Governance Committee and approved by Council before further action may be taken.
 Following Council approval, the Secretary/Treasurer shall distribute copies of the proposed Amendment to members of the Division not less than three weeks before the Regular Meeting, and opportunity shall be given for discussion during the Business Session.
 Not later than twelve weeks after said Regular Meeting, the Secretary/Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms.
-Ballots shall be cast electronically or returned to and counted by the Secretary/Treasurer or his or her designate.
+Ballots shall be cast electronically or returned to and counted by the Secretary/Treasurer or their designate.
 Adoption of the Amendment shall require a two thirds vote of those voting.